 Middlesbrough Food Power is working to tackle the rising level of food insecurity across Middlesbrough, by supporting people with effective advice, useful skills and a strong support network.
 Creating an easy sign posting tool and confidence throughout organisations and individuals wanting to make a change throughout Middlesbrough.

-This year’s Town Meal is on Saturday 15th September 12 – 4pm in Centre Square, Middlesbrough between the Town Hall and MIMA.
+This year’s Town Meal takes place on Saturday 14th September, from 12pm to 4pm in Centre Square, Middlesbrough between the Town Hall and MIMA.

 The Town Meal is a celebration of the growing projects that have run throughout the year, with community groups and individual families reaping the rewards of growing their own fruit and vegetables in locations across the town.
 Donations of this produce go towards the Town Meal which is cooked by school cooking staff from Middlesbrough schools.
 The meal is free to all who attend.